Paradise Garden (novel)

-Paradise Garden is a 2023 coming-of-age novel by German writer Elena Fischer.
-The story follows 14-year-old Billie, who lives with her struggling single mother Marika in a high-rise apartment complex.
-After a tragic accident claims Marika's life, Billie embarks on a road trip across Germany to find her estranged father.
+Paradise Garden is a 2023 coming-of-age novel by Elena Fischer.
+It follows 14-year-old Billie, who lives with her single mother Marika in a high-rise housing estate.
+After Marika dies in an accident, Billie travels in her mother's Nissan to search for the father she has never met.
+The novel was longlisted for the 2023 German Book Prize.

-The novel explores themes of resilience, mother-daughter relationships, the power of storytelling, and the impact of class and marginalization.
-It received widespread acclaim for its moving portrayal of Billie's journey and its nuanced social commentary and was longlisted for the 2023 German Book Prize.

 Plot

 Fourteen-year-old Billie lives with her mother, Marika, in a high-rise apartment complex on the outskirts of a German city.
 Marika, a single mother who emigrated from Hungary, works two jobs to make ends meet but struggles to provide for herself and her daughter.
-Despite their financial difficulties, Marika uses her creativity and optimism to bring joy and magic into their lives.
+Despite their financial difficulties, Marika uses her creativity and optimism to bring joy into their lives.

 Their lives are upended when Marika's mother, Billie's grandmother, arrives unexpectedly from Hungary, claiming to be ill and in need of medical treatment.
 The grandmother moves into their small apartment, causing tension and dredging up old conflicts between her and Marika.
-One day, a heated argument between the two women leads to a tragic accident, resulting in Marika's death.
+One day, an argument between the two women leads to an accident in which Marika dies.

 Devastated by the loss of her mother, Billie is faced with the decision of either moving to Hungary with her grandmother or being placed in a youth home.
-Instead, she chooses to embark on a journey to find her father, whom she has never met and knows nothing about, except for a torn photograph left behind by her mother.
+Instead, she chooses to embark on a journey to find her father, whom she has never met and knows nothing about except for a torn photograph left behind by her mother.

-Using her mother's old Nissan, which she had taught Billie to drive when she was just twelve, Billie sets off on a road trip across Germany, heading towards the North Sea where she believes her father may be living.
+Using her mother's old Nissan, which Marika had taught Billie to drive when she was twelve, Billie sets off on a road trip across Germany, heading towards the North Sea where she believes her father may be living.
 Eventually, Billie's journey leads her to a small island off the North Sea coast, where she discovers that her mother had lived with a man for three years after Billie's father abandoned them.
-This man, who had been a loving figure in Marika's life, welcomes Billie and offers her a place to stay, providing her with a sense of belonging and a connection to her mother's past.
+The man welcomes Billie and offers her a place to stay, giving her a connection to her mother's past.